 Another critical aspect of offshore development that must be taken into account is the difference in time zones between the hiring and offshore teams.
-This issue of time zones means that, if the offshore team is across the world, morning for the remote team will correspond to the evening of the stateside team, resulting in a lack of overlapping time for the two teams to communicate and collaborate on critical project points.
+This issue of time zones means that if the offshore team is across the world, the morning for the remote team will correspond to the evening of the stateside team, resulting in a lack of overlapping time for the two teams to communicate and collaborate on critical project points.

 Any number of issues may come into play when offshore teams are used for developmental tasks within the SDLC.
 The time zone of the hiring company is radically different from the one associated with the offshore team:

 - No overlap time for conferences, meetings, or feedback

 - Problems communicating and collaborating on critical sections of the project